 - Color Mutant Alopecia: This is a condition of the coat associated with blue or fawn coat colors.
 It affects blue and occasionally red Dobies.
 Most dogs who develop this condition are born with normal coats; symptoms generally start to show up at four months to three years of age.
-As the dog grows and matures, he develops brittle hair, followed by patchy hair loss.
+As the dog grows and matures, they develop brittle hair, followed by patchy hair loss.
 Only the blue portions of the coat are affected.
 Secondary infection and inflammation is common.
 The condition is incurable, although medicated shampoos may help reduce scaling and itching.

 - Narcolepsy: This is a neurological disorder caused by the brain's inability to regulate wake-sleep patterns.
 A dog with narcolepsy may suddenly become sleepy and in fact fall asleep.
 Research for treatment is underway.

 - Gastric Dilatation-Volvulus: Also called bloat, this is a life-threatening condition that can affect large, deep-chested dogs such as Doberman Pinschers.
 This is especially true if they are fed one large meal a day, eat rapidly, drink large volumes of water after eating, and exercise vigorously after eating.
 Bloat is more common among older dogs.
 GDV occurs when the stomach is distended with gas or air and then twists (torsion).
-The dog is unable to belch or vomit to rid himself of the excess air in the stomach, and the normal return of blood to the heart is impeded.
+The dog is unable to belch or vomit to rid themselves of the excess air in the stomach, and the normal return of blood to the heart is impeded.
 Blood pressure drops and the dog goes into shock.
 Without immediate medical attention, the dog can die.
 Suspect bloat if your dog has a distended abdomen and is salivating excessively and retching without throwing up.
-He also may be restless, depressed, lethargic, and weak, with a rapid heart rate.
+They also may be restless, depressed, lethargic, and weak, with a rapid heart rate.
 It's important to get your dog to the vet as soon as possible if you see these signs.

 The public reaction to the Dobie is often one of fear.
 It's wise to be sensitive to this, and keep your Dobie leashed in public places.

-Recommended daily amount: 2.5 to 3.5 cups of high-quality dry food a day, divided into two meals.
+Typical daily amount: 2.5 to 3.5 cups of high-quality dry food a day, divided into two meals.

-NOTE: How much your adult dog eats depends on his size, age, build, metabolism, and activity level.
+NOTE: How much your adult dog eats depends on their size, age, build, metabolism, and activity level.
 Dogs are individuals, just like people, and they don't all need the same amount of food.
 It almost goes without saying that a highly active dog will need more than a couch potato dog.
-The quality of dog food you buy also makes a difference — the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.
+The quality of dog food you buy also makes a difference.
+The better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.

-First, look down at him.
+First, look down at them.
 You should be able to see a waist.
-Then place your hands on his back, thumbs along the spine, with the fingers spread downward.
-You should be able to feel but not see his ribs without having to press hard.
-If you can't, he needs less food and more exercise.
+Then place your hands on their back, thumbs along the spine, with the fingers spread downward.
+You should be able to feel but not see their ribs without having to press hard.
+If you can't, they need less food and more exercise.

-Coat, Color and Grooming
+Coat Color And Grooming

 Brush your Dobie's teeth at least two or three times a week to remove tartar buildup and the bacteria that lurk inside it.
 Daily brushing is even better if you want to prevent gum disease and bad breath.

-His ears should be checked weekly for redness or a bad odor, which can indicate an infection.
+Their ears should be checked weekly for redness or a bad odor, which can indicate an infection.
 When you check your dog's ears, wipe them out with a cotton ball dampened with gentle, pH-balanced ear cleaner to help prevent infections.
 Don't insert anything into the ear canal; just clean the outer ear.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the nose, mouth, and eyes, and on the feet.
 Eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.

 As with every breed, you should always teach children how to approach and touch dogs, and always supervise any interactions between dogs and young children to prevent any biting or ear or tail pulling on the part of either party.
-Teach your child never to approach any dog while he's eating or sleeping or to try to take the dog's food away.
+Teach your child never to approach any dog while they're eating or sleeping or to try to take the dog's food away.
 No dog, no matter how friendly, should ever be left unsupervised with a child.

 Dobies are often purchased without any clear understanding of what goes into owning one.
-There are many Dobies in need of adoption and or fostering.
+There are many Doberman Pinschers in need of adoption and or fostering.
 There are a number of rescues that we have not listed.
 If you don't see a rescue listed for your area, contact the national breed club or a local breed club and they can point you toward a Dobie rescue.